 - Per Bækgaard: Enhancing User Experience on Next Generation Mobile Devices by Combining Eye Tracking with Biometric Data (2013-2016).
-Now post doc at DTU Compute
+Now associate professor at DTU Compute

 - Andrea Cuttone: Data Mining and Visualization Tools for Human Behavior Data (2013-2016) External stay at the HumNet Lab at Massachusetts Institute of Technology (MIT).
 Subsequently worked at Microsoft and then Booking.com

 - Camilla B. F. Jensen: Design of Cognitive Interfaces for Personal Informatics Feedback (2012-2015) External stay at New York University Abu Dhabi.
 Now at Danske Bank and then A.P.
 Moller – Maersk.

 - Arek Stopczynski: Mobile Phones as Cognitive Systems (2011-2014) External stay at MIT Media Lab in the Human Dynamics Laboratory.
 After being Postdoctoral Fellow at DTU and MIT Media Lab now data scientist at Google, and is now at Waymo.

 Selected Previous Projects